 Aloe Vera Plant

 The Aloe Vera plant is a commonplace succulent healing for humans but toxic to cats.
 A substance called Aloin is Aloe Vera’s toxic agent that can be harmful to your pet.
-This yellow and bitter yellow substance in most Aloe Vera plants can cause your cat G.I. upset and vomit and may also turn your pet’s urine reddish.
+This yellow and bitter substance in most Aloe Vera plants can cause your cat G.I. upset and vomit and may also turn your pet’s urine reddish.

 Peace Lily Plant